melezhik/jam/README.md

     }

-It may be necessarily to say, that "sources" are processed in order, if one source code "A" is depended on other "B", than "A" should followed by "B" in "sources" list.
+It is necessarily to say, that _elements in "sources" are processed in order_, if one source code "A" is depended on other "B", than "A" should be followed by "B" in "sources" list.

-Application parameter points to directory holding application source code.
-When I say application I mean that final distributive will be based on the "application" source code, this distributive will hold:
+Application parameter points to the directory that will be choosen to make distibutive from.
- - all other dependencies  ( taken from "sources" list  )
- - and source code of application
+After all the distribuitve will hold all dependencies taken from "sources" list + source code in application "directory"

-And finally  stack is parameter to choose certain pinto stack when adding/pulling dependencies to pinto.
+And finally the stack parameter points certain pinto stack when adding/pulling dependencies to pinto.
+Of-course we should create it before:

     pinto new hello-world-example-stack